RSS3-Network/OpenAgent/README.md

-# Open Agent
+# OpenAgent

-Open Agent is a framework for building AI applications leveraging the power of blockchains and RSS3 Network.
+OpenAgent is a framework for building AI applications leveraging the power of blockchains and RSS3 Network.

 The framework consists of 4 main components: